 Trails that are given IMBA Epic status are challenging in a setting of natural beauty.

 You’ll get plenty of both in Big South Fork, which features difficult climbs and rugged singletrack that winds in and around massive sandstone cliffs and breathtaking views of amazing gorges.

 As singletrack goes, this trail, located just south of the Kentucky border, is relatively wide and flowing, with fast technical downhills and accents that are difficult, but not overwhelmingly steep.

-Most of the trail is single track with sections of fire road mixed in.
-Pay attention atop the ridges as some of the trails are exposed with steep drop offs.
+Most of the trail is a single track with sections of fire road mixed in.
+Pay attention atop the ridges as some of the trails are exposed with steep drop-offs.

 5. The Full Buffalo, Johnson City

 This epic loop in eastern Tennessee will challenge your endurance abilities as it covers more than 37 miles of mountainous eastern Tennessee mountains.